dannycho7/RTP_Latest/README.md

 Project overview:
 -----------------
-A Representative guided Two-Phase as Described in [1].
+A Representative guided Two-Phase Search as Described in [1].
 The package takes an input in the XML format.
 The framework uses C++ and lucene to index and search the dataset.

 Package overview:
 -----------------